Bryce Canyon Paintbrush

-This is a rare member of the figwort family that grows only in the Bryce Canyon National Park region.
+A rare member of the figwort family, this flower only grows in the Bryce Canyon National Park region.
 It was first described from specimens found in the park.
 This species of paintbrush is one of the smallest of the genus, seldom growing more than 6 inches tall.
-It is pale to deep fuchsia in color.
+It can range from pale to deep fuchsia in color.

 The main body of the true flower in all paintbrush species is actually hidden within the colorfully evolved tubal leaves which appear to be the flower.
 This style of modified leaves supports the theory that flowers may be an evolutionary functional divergence from leaves.
 Like most paintbrushes, this species is semi-parasitic, producing only part of the food it needs through its own photosynthesis.
 The rest of its nutritional needs it acquires from other plants by penetrating the host plant's roots with its own.